-Ares Management gathered $600 billion in new capital commitments across its Asia Pacific private credit and private equity funds in the fourth quarter of 2025, per its earnings release on Thursday (Feb 5).
+Ares Management gathered $600 million in new capital commitments across its Asia Pacific private credit and private equity funds in 2025, per its earnings release on Thursday (Feb 5).

 DealStreetAsia had previously reported that IFC was considering investing up to $150 million for a separately managed account, which has a mandate similar to Ares’ SSG series.
 The fund focuses on acquiring non-performing loans and single-asset distress situations in India, Indonesia, Malaysia, the Philippines, Thailand, and Vietnam.